Robert D. Blue

-Robert Donald Blue (September 24, 1898 – December 14, 1989) was the 30th Governor of Iowa from 1945 to 1949.
+Robert Donald Blue (September 24, 1898 – December 14, 1989) was an American politician, the 30th Governor of Iowa from 1945 to 1949.

-Biography
+Early life

+Blue was born in Eagle Grove, Iowa in 1898, to Donald Blue, railroad engineer, and Myrtle E. (née Newell), a schoolteacher.

 Blue attended Capital City Commercial College and Iowa State University.

-He served in the United States Army during World War I. After the war, he earned a law degree from Drake University Law School in 1922.
-He practiced law in Eagle Grove and was County Attorney of Wright County, Iowa from 1924 to 1931 and City Attorney of Eagle Grove from 1932 to 1934.
+He served in the United States Army during World War I, being honorably discharged in 1919.

+After the war, he earned a law degree from Drake University Law School in 1922.
+He practiced law in Eagle Grove.

+He married Cathlene Beale on October 17, 1926 in Clarion and had a daughter, Barbara, and a son, Donald.
+Donald died in a gas explosion in 1973.
+He was a member of the United Methodist Church, and was inducted into the Methodist Hall of Fame because of his philanthropic efforts.

+Political career

+Local politics

+He was the Wright County Attorney from 1924 to 1931 and the Eagle Grove City Attorney from 1932 to 1934.